ana-vranic/MapReduce-tutorial/docs/Spark.md

 The ```sc = SparkContext(appName='SparkWordCount')``` creates a context object, which tells Spark how to access the cluster.
 The ```input_file = sc.textFile('pg2701.txt')``` loads data.
 The third line performs multiple input data transformations, similar to before.
 Everything is automatically parallelized and runs across multiple nodes.
-This file is not loaded; the variable lines are just a pointer to the external source.
-The second statement transforms the base RDD using the map() function to calculate the number of characters in each line.
-The variable line_lengths is not immediately computed due to the laziness of transformations.
-Finally, the reduce() method is called an action.
-At this point, Spark divides the computations into tasks on separate machines.
+The variable counts is not immidiately computed due to laziness of transformations.
+When we call function reduce(), which is action, Spark devides the computations into tasks on separate machines.
 Each machine runs the map and reduction on its local data, returning only the results to the driver program.
-With the lambda function, we can easily pass the function that has to be run on the cluster.

 **Resilient Distributed Datasets (RDDs)**